tombetthauser/anarchist-hippie-links/README.md

 # Cyberpunk Tech Hippie Links

-Job search related links for aspiring cyberpunk hippie software engineers.
+Job search related links for aspiring cyberpunk hippie software engineers and / or anyone looking for a job or learning more about tech culture.

 ---